jaki95/dj-set-downloader/README.md

 - `.github/workflows/ci.yml`: Main CI workflow for linting, testing, and building
 - `.github/workflows/go-test.yml`: Specialized workflow for running tests with coverage reports
-- `.github/workflows/soundcloud-test.yml`: Specialized workflow for SoundCloud downloader tests

-### Required Secrets

-To run the SoundCloud tests in CI, you need to set up the following secrets in your GitHub repository:

-- `SOUNDCLOUD_CLIENT_ID`: Your SoundCloud client ID

 ## Development Setup